crmcog/sf-cog/docs/pd1-guide/30-visualforce-1.md

 ```

 You can avoid this problem quite easily by 'escaping' user provided input.
-That will change the search string to an expected -
+That will change the search string in SOQL to an expected -

 ```
 SELECT Id FROM Contact WHERE (IsDeleted = false AND Name LIKE 'test\%\'\) OR \(Name LIKE'